gsilano/BebopS/README.md

 If you are using this simulator within the research for your publication, please take a look at the [Publications page](https://github.com/gsilano/BebopS/wiki/Publications).
 The page contains core papers and all linked works (using the platform).

 The authors are grateful to the [LARICS Lab](https://larics.fer.hr/larics) of the University of Zagreb that created the basis for the software repository through the [sofware repositry](https://github.com/larics/mmuav_gazebo).
-In fact, the platform is an extract of the work carried out for the industrial challenge of the 26th Mediterranean Conference on Control and Automation (MED’18) in which the authors took part.
+In fact, the platform is an extract of the work carried out for the industrial challenge of the 26th Mediterranean Conference on Control and Automation (MED’18) in which the authors took part ([here the link](https://ieeexplore.ieee.org/document/8667511) to the conference report).

 Installation Instructions - Ubuntu 16.04 with ROS Kinetic
 ---------------------------------------------------------